SQL Insert Query | SQL INSERT INTO Statement Example

 INSERT INTO DummyApp (AppID, `AppName`) SELECT AppID, AppName FROM Apps;

-In the above query, we are inserting two column values inside the DummyApp table using Apps table.
+In the above query, we are inserting two column values inside the DummyApp table using the Apps table.

 The DummyApp table has only two columns which are AppID and AppName.

-Also, Apps table has two columns.
+Also, the Apps table has two columns.
 That is why we can easily add all the values from one table to another table.
 If you run the above query and you have set up the DummyApp table then all the values from Apps table will be copied to the DummyApp table.

 Insert The Data Only in Specified Columns